Coronavirus and the resulting social distancing regulations lead to a sudden increase in remote work and a heavy reliance on remote work tools.

 Step Six: How Can You Keep Your Virtual Conference Secure?

-Due to issues like Zoombombing, you’ll need to take extra precautions to ensure that your virtual conference in 2020 is secure and private.
+Due to issues like Zoombombing, you’ll need to take extra precautions to ensure that your virtual conference is secure and private.

 Look for webinar software that requires two-factor authentication for meeting hosts and allows you to password-protect virtual events.
 Admin controls like the ability to mute/unmute participants, decide who can share audio/video, and who can and can’t share their screens during the event are also crucial.